usnistgov/mosaic/html/_sources/doc/ScriptingandAdvancedFeatures.txt

     pl.show()

-Next, we generate a two pane plot using matplotlib_.
+Running the code above generates a two pane plot using matplotlib_.
 The top pane contains a histogram of the blockade depth, while the bottom pane plots a 2D histogram of residence time vs. blockade depth.

 .. figure:: ../images/advancedFig3.png
    :width: 50 %